hexaquo/MAGspinner/README.md

 Biostrings
 scales

-Assumed data available for input is MAG, and metagenomic reads that have been that have been merged and filtered trhough BBduk:
+Assumed data available for input is MAG, and metagenomic reads that have been that have been merged and filtered through BBduk:
 BIN=Initial MAG
 SAMPLE=metagenomic sample identifier (e.g. SAMPLEB15)

 metagenomic reads (paired, fastq format) are assumed to be in a folder with relative path ../intermediateResults/ from where Script is called and have following regular expression compatible names: